-- This dish does not freeze well.
-It's best consumed quickly or kept well stored.
+- This dish does not freeze well and is best when eaten fresh.

-- You can split the recipe in half for smaller meals or double up for meal prep.
+- You can split the recipe in half for smaller meals or double it to feed a crowd.

 - You can skip the roasting of the tomatillos if you wish.
 You will have a brighter, more vibrant flavor rather than a mellow roasted one, but it still tastes delicious.

-- You can leave out the jalapeno all together if you don’t like spicy food.
+- You can leave out the jalapeño altogether if you don’t like spicy food.
 Or, just scoop out the seeds and membranes for a little less spice.